COVID-19 cases continue to increase in South Jersey prison inmates

 BRIDGETON — Cases of COVID-19 continue to grow at a South Jersey prison that already has see…

-Bayside State Prison, Maurice River Township, previously reported four employees and six inmates testing positive, according to that data obtained from the
+Bayside, in Maurice River Township, previously reported four employees and six inmates testing positive, according to data obtained from the

 state Department of Corrections website.